BarganDiana20/ConicSectionVisualizer/README.md

-# Project- Conic Equation Visualizer App in Java
+# Project- Conic Section Visualizer App in Java
 Create a Java program that draws the conic graph of the general equation:

 **a₁₁x² + 2a₁₂xy + a₂₂y² + 2a₁₃x + 2a₂₃y + a₃₃ = 0**